Criminal Justice

 Understanding Criminology, Criminal Justice, and Restorative Justice

 This program combines theoretical frameworks on crime and justice with an in-depth investigation of how these systems actually operate.
-The major provides students the ability to develop critical thinking skills that promote an understanding of the structure and purpose of the criminal justice system, human factors that influence the people in the system and the system itself, issues of disproportionate minority contact and their perpetuation in the system, and the role of policy in shaping the operation of local facilities and national systems.
+Students develop critical thinking skills as they examine the structure and purpose of the criminal justice system.
+Then, they explore human factors that influence the people in the system and the system itself.
+The program addresses issues such as disproportionate minority contact and their perpetuation in the system, and the role of policy in shaping the operation of local facilities and national systems.

 Criminology